fbsamples/reels_publishing_apis/insta_reels_publishing_api_sample/README.md

 * Audio bitrate: 128kbps
 * Duration: 15 mins maximum, 3 seconds minimum
 * File size: 1GB maximum

+### Rate limit checks `content_publishing_limit`
+Rate limit checks have been included in the sample app as of version 2.0.0.
+Instagram accounts are limited to 25 API-published posts within a 24 hour moving period.
+This limit is enforced on the POST /{ig-user-id}/media_publish endpoint when attempting to publish a media container.
+We recommend that your app also enforce the publishing rate limit, especially if your app allows app users to schedule posts to be published in the future.

+Please refer to [docs](https://developers.facebook.com/docs/instagram-api/guides/content-publishing#checking-rate-limit-usage) to learn more.

+### Custom Thumbnail Support `thumb_offset`
+Custom Thumbnail support has been included in the sample app as of version 2.0.0.
+This parameter refers to the location, in **milliseconds**, of the video or reel frame to be used as the cover thumbnail image.
+The default value is `0`, which is the first frame of the video or reel.
+For reels, If both `cover_url` and `thumb_offset` are specified, `cover_url` will used and `thumb_offset` will be ignored.

+### Cover URL `cover_url`
+Cover URL support has been included in the sample app as of version 2.0.0.
+This is the path to an image to use as the cover image for the Reels tab.
+The image specified will be cURLed hence the image must be on a public server.
+If both `cover_url` and `thumb_offset` are specified, `cover_url` is used and `thumb_offset` will be ignored.
+The image must conform to the specifications for a [Reels cover photo](https://developers.facebook.com/docs/instagram-api/reference/ig-user/media#reels-specs).

+### Location Tagging `location_id`
+Location Tagging feature has been included in the sample app as of version 2.0.0.
+The [`location_id` parameter](https://developers.facebook.com/docs/instagram-api/reference/ig-user/media#query-string-parameters) refers to the ID of a Page associated with a location that you want to tag the reel with.
+Ensure to refer to pre-requisites required to search for Pages in the [Before you start](#before-you-start) section of this README.

+### Carousel Posts
+IG Content Publishing API now includes support for [Carousel Posts](https://developers.facebook.com/docs/instagram-api/guides/content-publishing#carousel-posts).
+You may publish up to 10 images, videos, or a mix of the two in a single post (a carousel post).
+Publishing carousels is a three step process:

+* Use the [`POST /{ig-user-id}/media`](https://developers.facebook.com/docs/instagram-api/reference/ig-user/media#creating) endpoint to create individual item containers for each image and video that will appear in the carousel.
+* Use the [`POST /{ig-user-id}/media`](https://developers.facebook.com/docs/instagram-api/reference/ig-user/media#creating) endpoint again to create a single carousel container for the items.
+* Use the [`POST /{ig-user-id}/media_publish`](https://developers.facebook.com/docs/instagram-api/reference/ig-user/media_publish#creating) endpoint to publish the carousel container.

+Carousel posts count as a single post against the account's [rate limit](https://developers.facebook.com/docs/instagram-api/guides/content-publishing#rate-limit).

+Please note: This feature **IS NOT** included in the Sample App.

 ## Example Video URLs for testing:
 * https://static.videezy.com/system/resources/previews/000/014/045/original/30_seconds_digital_clock_display_of_sixteen_segments.mp4